 Please take a look at some of the relevant divorce statutes that come up often in Family Law cases.

 FS.
 61.075 Equitable distribution of marital assets and liabilities FS.
 61.13016 Suspension of driver licenses and motor vehicle registrations

-We are a law firm operating out the St. Petersburg, FL area, focusing on Family Law services, such as: Divorce, Child Support, Paternity, Alimony and other Family Law matters.
-Most divorce matters will start with $1,000 down, billed out at $200 per hour.
+We are a law firm operating out of the St. Petersburg, FL area, focusing on Family Law services, such as: Divorce, Child Support, Paternity, Alimony and other Family Law matters.
+Most divorce matters start with $1,500- $2,500 down.

 St. Petersburg, FL Divorce Attorney

 Florida Family Law/Divorce Statutes

 © 2014 - 2021 JC Williams Law.
 All rights reserved.

 Are you looking to obtain legal advice?
 Contact us now to schedule your Case Strategy Session!